 - the likely impact of the adjustment upon the candidate and other candidates.

-- Skills for Logistics policy on fair access will relate to industry specific aspects such as the Driving Standards Agency requirements for drivers of large goods vehicles, as well as specific features that are relevant to the logistics industry and road transport industry.
+- The Skills for Logistics policy on fair access will relate to industry specific aspects such as the Driver and Vehicle Standards Agency (DVSA) requirements for drivers of large goods vehicles, as well as specific features that are relevant to the logistics industry and road transport industry.

 - We aim to involve apprentices and their employing organisation in any decisions about adjustments/adaptations.
 This will ensure that individual needs can be met, whilst still bearing in mind the specified assessment criteria for a particular qualification.